radicle-dev/radicle.xyz/_guides/seeder.md

 ### Your node address

 For others to be able to connect to your node directly, they need your *Node Address*.
-This is a combination of your Node ID and your node's external address.
+This is a combination of your Node ID and your External Address.

 If you've configured one or more external addresses, simply entering the following command from the `seed` user will output your node addresses: